 Money – Okane (お金)

-Calm down - Ochi Tsuite (落ち着いて)
+Calm Down – Ochi Tsuite (落ち着いて)

-Using the same circle with the fingers that symbolizes money, but with the palm facing forward, the Japanese signal that everything is fine or that something has been resolved.
+Using the same circle with the fingers that symbolizes money, but with the palm facing forward, Japanese people signal that everything is fine or that something has been resolved.
 It is a gesture of tranquility and affirmation, very common in friendly interactions.

 Understanding body gestures in Japan not only facilitates communication but also offers a unique opportunity to delve into the culture of the country.
 Mastering these movements is a sign of effort and respect, something highly valued by the Japanese.
 We hope this guide helps you feel more confident when interacting in Japan.
 If you want to learn more, check out other cultural tips we have available!